Pressured Speech: Signs, Causes, and How to Treat It

 1. What is Pressured Speech?

-Pressured speech is a symptom characterized by rapid, intense, and urgent talking.
+The symptom are characterized by rapid, intense, and urgent talking.
 Unlike regular fast talking, it often indicates an underlying issue such as a mental health condition.
-Understanding pressured speech helps identify when it’s time to seek professional support.
+Understanding helps identify when it’s time to seek professional support.

 3. What Causes Pressured Speech?